 I WILL

 1. Meeting new friends

-2. District
+2. Dating

 3. Getting over feeling down

-4. Letting loose and really having fun
+4 .
+Letting loose and really having fun

-5. Getting over feeling anary
+5. Getting over feeling angry

 6. Being emotionally or sexually intimate

 7. Sharing feelings with others

 8. Going to parties

 9. Going to sports events ×

-10. Relaxing
+10. Relaxing 0

-11. Dancing 0
+11. Dancing

 12.

-risk relo invo whe there some people you rarely do things wind choices?
-If so, you probably have a state ationship more comfortable, think of things bolve high-risk choices.
-List two people you have making high-risk choices.
-Under each name by together without high-risk choices. dependent friendship.
-To make this to do with that person that do not eve not spent much time with except
+Are there some people you rarely do things with unless you are both making highrisk choices?
+If so, you probably have a state dependent friendship.
+To make this relationship more comfortable, think of things to do with that person that do not involve high-risk choices.
+List two people you have not spent much time with except when making high-risk choices.
+Under each name (or initials), list two things you could enjoy together without high-risk choices.

-State Dependent Friendship
+A. State Dependent Friendship

-1 2 •
+1 2

-В. State Dependent Friendship
+B. State Dependent Friendship

-• 1 2 •
+1.